 Configuration Elements

 An escalation rule contains four core elements.
-The system matches rules from top to bottom, stopping after the first successful match.1.
+The system matches rules from top to bottom, stopping after the first successful match.
+You can enable or disable individual escalation rules.
+Disabled rules are skipped during matching and will not trigger notifications.
+You can also copy an escalation rule to the current channel or another channel to quickly reuse existing configurations.1.
 Trigger Conditions

 Determines which incidents trigger the current rule.
 Effective Time: Controls when the rule participates in matching.- Off (Default): Active 24/7